GA-Dallas/The_FERN_Stack/README.md

 ## Firebase 101

-For this part, we'll spend a few minutes getting familiar with the basic CRUD (**CREATE READ UPDATE DELETE**) operations of the Google Firebase RTDB (Real Time Database)
+For this part, we'll spend a few minutes getting familiar with the basic CRUD (**CREATE READ UPDATE DELETE**) operations of the Google Firebase RTDB (Real Time Database).

 <hr>